-The most common cause of companion animal poisoning is from rodent poisons and insecticides.
-If possible, it is best to use non-lethal methods of controlling rodents and insects for the safety of your pet.
-“Have-a-Heart Traps” can be purchased from hardware stores to humanely trap rodents, and then place cotton balls dipped in peppermint oil near problem areas to prevent them from returning.
+Keep your pets away from rodent poisons and insecticides.
+This is the most common cause of companion animal poisoning.
+If possible, it is best to use nonlethal methods of controlling rodents and insects for the safety of your pet.
+“Have-a-Heart Traps” can be purchased from hardware stores to humanely trap rodents, then place cotton balls dipped in peppermint oil near problem areas to prevent them from returning.
 There are also natural alternatives to pesticides.
 If you have an ant problem, you can sprinkle cinnamon, bay leaves, cayenne pepper, or baby powder in problem areas and along baseboards and windowsills.
 To prevent cockroach infestations, use equal parts of baking soda and confectioner’s sugar in problem areas.
 Small sachets of crushed mint placed around the home will discourage flies.
 So will a potted sweet basil plant.
-Mosquitoes can be discouraged if you dab lavender oil on your wrists and elbows.

-In addition to poisons and food, the Pet Poison Helpline (PPH) urges owners to make sure to pet proof their home.
-Dr. Ahna Brutlag from PPH believes pet owners can take simple steps, such as making sure the plants in your home are non-toxic or storing your medications in secure areas to significantly reduce the chance that your pet will come in contact with a toxic substance.
-According to Dr. Brutlag, some common household plants may be toxic to pets, but not people.
+Don’t bring toxic plants into the home.
+In addition to poisons and food, the Pet Poison Helpline (PPH) urges owners to make sure to pet proof their home by not purchasing plants that could be a potential hazard.
+According to Dr. Ahna Brutlag from PPH, some common household plants may be toxic to pets, but not people.
 For example, lilies are especially poisonous to cats.
 The ingestion of just one or two petals can be fatal to some cats.
 A list of toxic plants can be found at petpoisonhelpline.com.
 Always consult this list before buying new plants for your home.

-You may be surprised to learn that most bathrooms contain products that can potentially be harmful to animals.
-Dr. Brutlag warns pet owners to keep medications such as over-the-counter and prescription pills, inhalers, and dietary supplements, safely locked up in secure cupboards.
+Lock up medications.
+Dr. Brutlag warns pet owners to keep medications such as over-the-counter and prescription pills, inhalers, and dietary supplements safely locked up in secure cupboards.
 She says to never medicate your pets with human products without first contacting your veterinarian.
 Some common human medications such as acetaminophen (Tylenol) and ibuprofen (Advil) are extremely poisonous to pets.
 Dr. Brutlag also advises pet owners to check the container before giving medication to your pet to make sure it’s the correct medication.
 PPH receives many calls from people who accidentally gave their own medication to a pet.